bpostance/bpostance.github.io/_posts/02-GLM-FrequencySeverity/02-GLM-FrequencySeverity.md

-### *Claim Frequency*
+### $Claim Frequency$

-For predicting the occurrence of a single claim (i.e. binary classification) one can use the Binomial distribution (a.k.a Bernoulli trial or coin-toss experiment).
+For predicting the occurence of a single claim (i.e. binary classification) one can use the Binomial distribution (a.k.a Bernoulli trial or coin-toss experiment).

-When predicting claim counts or frequency, $Y$, a model that produces Poisson distributed outputs is required.
+When predicting claim counts or frequency, $Y$, a model that prodices Poisson distributed outputs is required.
 For instance, a Poisson model is suitable for estimating the number of insurance claims per policy per year, or to estimate the number of car crashes per month.

 The key components and assumptions of a Poisson distributed process are:
- 1. event occurrence is independent of other events.
+ 1. event occurence is independant of other events.
  1. events occur within a fixed period of time.
  1. the mean a variance of the distribution are equal e.g. $mu(X) = Var(X) = λ$

 [*STAT 504: Poisson Distribution*](https://online.stat.psu.edu/stat504/node/57/)

-If the mean and variance are unequal the distribution is said to be over-dispersed (var > mean) or under-dispersed (var < mean).
+If the mean and variance are unequal the distribution is said to be over-disperesed (var > mean) or under-dispersed (var < mean).
 Over-dispersion commonly arises in data where there are large number of zero's (a.k.a [zero-inflated](https://en.wikipedia.org/wiki/Zero-inflated_model)).

 In the case of zero-inflated data, it is "*A sound practice is to estimate both Poisson and negative binomial models.*" [*Cameron, 2013*](http://faculty.econ.ucdavis.edu/faculty/cameron/racd2/).
 Also see this practical example for [beverage consumption in pdummy_xyhon](https://dius.com.au/2017/08/03/using-statsmodels-glms-to-model-beverage-consumption/)